Eschatologue/CM_wiki/docs/class/paladin/index.md

 You have learned to cast spells through prayer, meditation, and devotion.
 See the Player's Handbook for the rules on spellcasting.
 The information below details how you use those rules as a Paladin.

-#### Spell Slots

-The Paladin table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a Long Rest.
+***Spell Slots.*** The Paladin Features table shows how many spell slots you have to cast your level 1+ spells.
+You regain all expended slots when you finish a Long Rest.

-#### Prepared Spells of 1st+ Level

-You prepare the list of spells of 1st level and higher that are available for you to cast with this feature.
-To start, choose two 1st-level spells from the Paladin spell list.
-Rather than choosing, you may start with Heroism and Searing Smite.
+***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
+To start, choose two level 1 Paladin spells.
+Heroism and Searing Smite are recommended.

-The number of spells on your list increases as you gain Paladin levels, as shown in the Prepared Spells column of the Paladin table.

-Whenever that number increases, choose additional spells from the Paladin spell list until the number of spells on your list matches the number on the table.
+The number of spells on your list increases as you gain Paladin levels, as shown in the Prepared Spells column of the Paladin Features table.
+Whenever that number increases, choose additional Paladin spells until the number of spells on your list matches the number in the Paladin Features table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you're a level 5 Paladin, your list of prepared spells can include six Paladin spells of 1st or 2nd level, in any combination.
+For example, if you’re a level 5 Paladin, your list of prepared spells can include six Paladin spells of level 1 or 2 in any combination.

-If another Paladin feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Paladin feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Paladin spells for you.

-#### Changing Your Prepared Spells

-Whenever you finish a Long Rest, you can replace one spell on your list with another Paladin spell for which you have spell slots.
+***Changing Your Prepared Spells.*** Whenever you finish a Long Rest, you can replace one spell on your list with another Paladin spell for which you have spell slots.

-#### Spellcasting Ability

-Charisma is your Spellcasting Ability for your Paladin spells.
+***Spellcasting Ability.*** Charisma is your spellcasting ability for your Paladin spells.

-#### Spellcasting Focus

-You can use a Holy Symbol as a Spellcasting Focus for the spells you prepare for this class.
+***Spellcasting Focus.*** You can use a Holy Symbol as a Spellcasting Focus for your Paladin spells.

 ### Level 1: Weapon Mastery